How Many Glasses in a Bottle and Other Wine Facts

 - An acre of vineyard can make anywhere from 600–3600 bottles of wine.

-How we determined the numbers
+How we came up with the numbers

-amount of berries in a bottle of wine:
+To determine number of berries in a bottle of wine:

 juice in a grape = 70-80% water + ~7% other dissolved substances in juice = an average of 82% juice.